Nestle says none of its products affected by Fonterra recall

-ZURICH The world's biggest food group Nestle NESN.VX said on Monday none of its products was affected by a recall of dairy products made by New Zealand's Fonterra (FSF.NZ).
+ZURICH Aug 5 The world's biggest food group Nestle said on Monday none of its products was affected by a recall of dairy products made by New Zealand's Fonterra.

 "We would like to reassure consumers that none of our products are affected by the Fonterra recall.
 We did not purchase any of the batches of whey protein concentrate which Fonterra has recalled," Nestle spokesman Philippe Aeschlimann said in an emailed statement.